pseudonymous/better-better-booru/README.md

   * Quick search - Filter the current thumbnails for specific posts that match your search.
 * Improved accessibility for logged out users via several options and features:
   * Control over the blacklist, post sample setting, post resizing setting, and tagged filenames setting.
-  * Adds back the missing sidebar options section with all the options accessible to logged out users.
+  * Adds back missing options to the sidebar options section.
   * Re-enables post to post hotkey navigation for searches.

 ---